furax124/Protect_Loader/README.md

 - [ ] Enchance the sleep duration to sleep obfuscation
 - [X] Adding control flow obfuscation with [garble](https://github.com/burrowers/garble/blob/master/docs/CONTROLFLOW.md)
 - [ ] Support of shellcode file (.bin)
+- [ ] Anti debug/Anti vm
 - [ ] Add .ico support for the generated PE file

 ## How to use it